blue-grey/blue-grey.github.io/data_science/index.md

 - BW data engineering guide [[link]](https://github.com/quinn-dougherty/build-week-survival-guide-data-engineering-machine-learning/blob/master/data-engineering-README.md)

 ## The Job Search...
+- Data science job search during covid 19 [[link]](https://towardsdatascience.com/whats-happened-to-the-data-science-job-market-in-the-past-month-88c748a4cd25)
+    - What works better is cold emailing and LinkedIn outreach.
+There’s a lot of detail involved in doing these really well — but the quick version is: 1) Do your research on the company; 2) Send a thoughtful, well-crafted message; and 3) Talk about concrete things you’ve built or accomplished.
 - Use jobscan to cross-check resume and job description [[link]](https://www.jobscan.co/)
 - Github repo of technical and theoretical DS questions (with code!) [[link]](https://github.com/elliotgunn/data-science-interviews)
 - Data science interview questions [[link]](https://www.interviewquery.com/)